dnadales/presentations/why-fp-matters-me-remix/why-fp-matters-me-remix.md

 f :: a -> a
 ```
 - We can be pretty sure `f` is the identity function.
+- Purity + types:
+    - Confidence in the code.

 ## What purity brings